Annual Conference and Exhibition 2023

 why attend annual conference?

-Our flagship Annual Conference and Exhibition is a unique event with unrivalled health content and networking, giving you the insights you need to perform your role more effectively.
+Our flagship Annual Conference and Exhibition was a unique event with unrivalled health content and networking, giving you the insights you need to perform your role more effectively.

-This year's event will be a chance for everyone to come together again to share, debate and discover how to shape the sector.
-Engage with like-minded people and organisations and future-proof your board and your business.
+This year's event was a chance for everyone to come together again to share, debate and discover how to shape the sector.
+You got the chance to engage with like-minded people and organisations to help future-proof your board and your business.

 About the event

-This year’s theme is Vital!, representing the essential care the provider sector delivers, the deep commitment of staff, and the importance of ensuring our health service is sustainable for the future.
-You can expect a mixture of keynote speeches, panel discussions, interactive breakouts and networking opportunities, focused on the key issues facing provider sector leaders.
+This year’s theme was Vital!, representing the essential care the provider sector delivers, the deep commitment of staff, and the importance of ensuring our health service is sustainable for the future.
+We had a mixture of keynote speeches, panel discussions, interactive breakouts and networking opportunities, focussing on the key issues facing provider sector leaders.

-Follow us on LinkedIn or Twitter @NHSProviders and use the hashtag #NHSP23 for all of the latest updates.
+Follow us on LinkedIn or Twitter @NHSProviders for more information on events like this.

 Programme